blakeembrey/make-error-cause/README.md

 ## Usage

-See the usages from [`make-error`](https://github.com/julien-f/js-make-error#usage).
-Things work the same here, except the base function has a second argument for the "cause".
-The cause will be printed when using `toString`, but can also be accessed manually.
+Usages from [`make-error`](https://github.com/julien-f/js-make-error#usage).
+The only difference is that errors accept a second argument known as the error "cause".
+The cause is used to wrap original errors with more intuitive feedback - for instance, wrapping a raw database error in a HTTP error.

 ```js
 const CustomError = makeErrorCause('CustomError')